juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

  ## ![Scatter Plot Dashboard](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/Combined%20stocks%20-%20Panel%20Dashboard.JPG)

  The scatter plot in this dashboard is a special type of graph designed to identify the relationship between two or more variables.
 With regression analysis, we visually inspect the data to see whether X and Y are linearly related.
-With reference to these plots, the graph isn't a straight line, the relationship between AMZN and TSLA is non-linear because they are in different industries.
+With reference to these plots, the graph isn't a straight line, the relationship between AMZN and TSLA is proven to be non-linear because they are in different industries.
 Similarly, non-linear relationship is identified between AMZN and SPY, or TSLA and SPY.
-There's no meaningful correlation in these 3 stocks.
+In short, there's no meaningful correlation in these 3 stocks.

   Rolling Statistics - AMZN